-4.2 During the year ended December 31, 2023, the Company has entered a lease contract for its leasehold office for a period of 5 years.
+4.2 During the prior year, the Company has entered a lease contract for its leasehold office for a period of 5 years.
 The Company recognized a lease liability (disclosed in note 11.6) for the obligation to make lease payments and a right-of-use ("ROU") asset for the right to use the underlying asset for the lease term against a consideration.